LA Neighborhood Says City Could Have Prevented Mudslides That Damaged Homes, But Failed to Act

-So far, it's been a rainy season that Southern Californians were hoping for, except that January rains sent a torrent of mud into one LA neighborhood, and residents say the city of LA knew about the danger but failed to prevent it.
+So far, it's been a rainy season that Southern Californians were hoping for, except that January rains sent a torrent of mud into one LA neighborhood where residents say the city of LA knew about the danger, but failed to prevent it.

 "There is a hazard here which is not going to go away until it's been fully addressed and remediated by the city of LA," said David Norland, who lives with his wife Lucy and son Jack in a small house at the bottom of a hillside in Studio City.